-How exactly are absences calculated for ILR?
+How exactly are absences calculated?
 I spend a lot of time travelling overseas for work and am concerned I’m close to the 180 day threshold.

-In January 2018, the rules on calculating the qualifying ILR absence period changed.
+The so-called ‘180 day rule’ on calculating the qualifying ILR absence period changed in 2018.

-The change in absence calculation is causing issues for Tier 2 (General) visa holders who travel extensively on business.
+The change in absence calculation is of most concern for Tier 2 (General) visa holders who travel extensively on business.

 If you intend to apply for ILR and are concerned about your time out of the UK, it’s advisable to take steps where possible to plan, manage and reduce time spent out of the country: avoiding non-essential trips, reducing leisure travel if business demands cannot be reduced, or postponing travel until after ILR has been secured.
 Keep contemporaneous records of your travel dates and destinations; you will need this information for your application and it has to be accurate.

 A further consideration – if you do travel extensively – if you do succeed in securing ILR and continue to travel extensively, while you’ll no longer be subject to the 180 day rule, ILR status may be lost if you are absent from the UK for more than two years.

 I’m a PBS visa dependent – does the absence rule apply to me?

 The ILR absence rule changes in January 2018 also affected points-based visa dependants.
 Prior to this, PBS visa dependants were excluded from the excessive absence requirement.
 Now – if you are making a new application for ILR, ie after 11 January 2018, the 180-day absence rule will apply in the same way as it applies to the main visa applicant.

 The rules do not apply retrospectively, meaning only absences during periods of visa permission granted after 11 January 2018 will count towards the 180 days.

 Note however that the absence rules doesn’t apply to children, only to spouses and unmarried partners of PBS visa holders.